joseywallace/joseywallace.github.io/_posts/2019-04-01-image-stabilization.md

 [3] <a href="https://ai.googleblog.com/2011/06/auto-directed-video-stabilization-with.html"> Google AI Blog: Auto-Directed Video Stabilization with Robust L1 Optimal Camera Paths"</a>

-[4] <a href="https://www.learnopencv.com/video-stabilization-using-point-feature-matching-in-opencv/">Learn OpenCV: Video Stabilization Using Point Feature Matching in OpenCV"</a>
+[4] <a href="https://www.learnopencv.com/video-stabilization-using-point-feature-matching-in-opencv/">Learn OpenCV: Video Stabilization Using Point Feature Matching in OpenCV</a>

+[5] <a href="https://github.com/joseywallace/video_stabilization"> Github code for this blog post</a>

 *__Note: This code was originally written in partial fulfillment of Georgia Tech's CS6475 (Computational Photography)__*.